aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/classification/document/_index.md

 {{% /alert %}}

-## Usage Examples
+## Work with document classification online usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to work with document classification using cURL or Postman
+### How to work with document classification online with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: